-Students with PMLD in the Grove Pathway are defined thus in Every Child Matters (DCFS 2004): "Profound and Multiple Learning Difficulty (PMLD): Students with profound and multiple learning difficulties have complex learning needs.
+Students with PMLD in the Grove Pathway are defined thus in Every Child Matters (DCFS 2003): "Profound and Multiple Learning Difficulty (PMLD): Students with profound and multiple learning difficulties have complex learning needs.

-In addition to very severe learning difficulties, students have other significant difficulties, such as physical disabilities, sensory impairment or a severe medical condition.
+In addition to very severe learning difficulties, students have other significant difficulties, such as physical disabilities, sensory impairment, or a severe medical condition.
 Students require a high level of adult support, both for their learning needs and also for their personal care.
-They are likely to need sensory stimulation and a curriculum broken down into very small steps.....Their attainments are likely to remain in the early P scale range (P1-P4) throughout their school careers (that is below level 1 of the National Curriculum)."
+They are likely to need sensory input and support as weal as a highly adapted curriculum.....Their attainments are likely to remain within he 5 areas of engagement.